3drepo/3drepo.io/doc/source/includes/_model.md

 --------------- | ---------| ----------------------------------------------------
 desc | No | description
 type | No | model type
-subProjects | No | list of sub models, empty for non-federated model unit | Yes | cm, m, ft, mm code |  No | a short code represents this model, contains only numbers and alphabets, no longer than 5 characters projectGroup |  No | project this model belongs to
+subModels | No | list of sub models, empty for non-federated model unit | Yes | cm, m, ft, mm code |  No | a short code represents this model, contains only numbers and alphabets, no longer than 5 characters project |  No | project this model belongs to

 ## Update a model